A smiling woman applying skincare possibly glycolic acid

 • DO combine glycolic acid with salicylic acid, which is oil soluble, so the two complement each other perfectly (try SLMD Salicylic Acid Cleanser).

-I get so many questions from patients about how to use chemical exfoliants.
-There’s just so much conflicting information out there, especially on social media — which is why I always suggest that you start with a skincare solution that’s tailored to your particular skin concerns.
-I developed my SLMD Skincare line to give people access to high-quality dermatological ingredients, formulated in products that are effective for all skin types.
-Of course, everyone’s skin is different — so when you’re using exfoliants, don’t overdo it, and always listen to what your skin is telling you.
+There’s a lot of conflicting information out there about alpha hydroxy acids, especially on social media — which is why I always suggest that you start with a skincare solution that’s tailored to your particular skin concerns.
+Of course, everyone’s skin is different — so when you’re using exfoliants like glycolic acid, start slow, don’t overdo it, and always listen to what your skin is telling you.

 previous